COMS 4419: Internet Technology, Economics and Policy (Spring 2025)

 literature should be carefully considered and cited.

-Any of the projects listed as part of the
+Many of the projects listed as part of the Datasets

-and Potential Research Questions 2013 would likely be suitable
+and Potential Research Questions 2013 may be suitable as a

 Project Plan